splunk/public-o11y-docs/gdi/monitors/apache-httpserver.md

 ### Configuration options

-The following configuration options are available for this monitor:
+The following configuration options are available for this integration:

 | Options | Required | Type | Description |
 | --- | --- | --- | --- |